arvedd/arvedd/README.md

       </td>
     </tr>
     <tr>
       <td valign="text-top">SpacePong is a 2D arcade game inspired by the classic Pong.
 In this game, players control paddles to deflect a meteor ball and prevent it from crossing their defense line.
 Each time the meteor successfully passes through the opponent’s defense, the player scores a point.
-The match continues until one of the players reaches a certain score (e.g., 10), and that player is declared the winner.</td> <!--desc-->
+The match continues until one of the players reaches a certain score, and that player is declared the winner.</td> <!--desc-->
       <td valign="text-top">Jagat Wars is a 2D top-down shooter that takes players into intense battles on the sky.
 You pilot a combat spaceship, tasked with taking down waves of enemy ships.
 With fast-paced shooting mechanics, agile maneuvers, and increasingly challenging enemies, the game tests your reflexes, precision, and strategy as you fight for survival and dominance in sky.</td> <!--desc-->
     </tr>
     <tr>